OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/faq.md

 <div class="info" markdown="1">

-Uninstalling AI Mentor Studio Probes doesn’t unregister your infrastructure from AI Mentor Studio.
+Uninstalling AI Mentor Studio probes doesn’t unregister your infrastructure from AI Mentor Studio.
 Your infrastructure remains registered, although there are no more syncs between your infrastructure and AI Mentor Studio.
 If you want to unregister your infrastructure or make a new registration, [contact OutSystems Support](https://success.outsystems.com/Support/Enterprise_Customers/OutSystems_Support/01_Contact_OutSystems_technical_support).

 </div>